Get Started with AI Guard

 AI Guard security signals

-AI Guard security signals provide visibility into threats and attacks detected by AI Guard in your applications.
-These signals are built on top of AAP (Application and API Protection) security signals and integrate seamlessly with Datadog’s security monitoring workflows.
+AI Guard security signals provide visibility into threats and attacks AI Guard detects in your applications.
+These signals are built on top of AAP (Application and API Protection) security signals and integrate with Datadog’s security monitoring workflows.

-AI Guard security signals are created when Datadog detects a threat based on a configured detection rule.
-When threats such as prompt injection, jailbreaking, or tool misuse are detected according to your detection rules, security signals appear in the Datadog Security Signals explorer.
+Datadog creates AI Guard security signals when it detects a threat based on a configured detection rule.
+Signals indicating threats such as prompt injection, jailbreaking, or tool misuse appear in the Datadog Security Signals explorer.
 These signals can provide:

 - Threat detection: Attack context based on your configured detection rules